AutodeskGames/stingray-docs/source/interactive_help/lighting_rendering/lighting/light_baking/command_line_baking.md

 # Trigger lightmap baking from the command line

-You can start the Stingray engine application from a command-line prompt, and provide parameters on the command line to trigger lightmap baking.
+You can start the interactive engine application from a command-line prompt, and provide parameters on the command line to trigger lightmap baking.

 >	**Note:** Non-interactive baking is the default baking mode when you launch a baking session from the command line.
-See ~{ Baking with the Stingray baker }~.
+See ~{ Baking with the built-in baker }~.

 ## To trigger lightmap baking from the command line

 1. Open a command prompt and change to the following directory:

-		C:\Program Files\Autodesk\Stingray\<version>\engine\win64\dev
+		`C:\Program Files\Autodesk\Stingray\<version>\engine\win64\dev`

 2. Enter the following command: